jahrlin/jahrlin.com/src/content/post/automatic-website-deploys-with-docker-git-and-azure.md

 +++
 date = "2016-04-09T17:35:39+02:00"
-description = "A walkthrough of setting up automatic website deploys to a docker host on Azure running nginx with githooks" keywords = ["docker", "git", "azure", "docker container", "docker host", "automatic deploy", "nginx", "docker image", "webhook", "web hook"] title = "automatic website deploys with git, docker and nginx hosted on Azure"
+description = "A walkthrough of setting up automatic website deploys to a docker host on Azure running nginx and SSL with webhooks" keywords = ["docker", "git", "azure", "docker container", "docker host", "ssl", "letsencrypt", "automatic deploy", "nginx", "docker image", "webhook", "web hook"] title = "automatic website deploys with git, docker, nginx and ssl hosted on Azure"
 +++

 This post will help you set up a workflow that will automatically deploy new content to your website when your push to you git repository.